sniclasj/milestone-one-2.0/README.md

 ### Content

+- XXX
 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photo used on the landing/home page was taken from XXX.
-- The images used for the gallery page were taken from this other open source site
+- The icons used for the Pricing tiers and for the social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The video used on the Join Us page is from (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!